 You may have already celebrated the New Year at the beginning of this month, but there’s another new year coming up next week: the Chinese Lunar New Year.
 It’s also commonly known as the Spring Festival, as it falls on the new moon around the end of January and beginning of February every year.
-This year, the Lunar New Year falls on February 5th, so this week on the blog, we’re taking a look at some of the holiday’s traditions and how to celebrate with your very own modern kimono robes.
+This year, the Lunar New Year falls on February 5th, so this week on the blog, we’re taking a look at some of the holiday’s traditions and how to celebrate with your very own Chinese New Year modern kimono robes.

 You might be wondering how modern kimono robes and the Chinese New Year fit together.
 For our founders, Tiffany and Renee Tam, the journey through Asian culture has been a lifelong trek.
 Traditional Japanese kimonos were heavily influenced by Han Chinese clothing worn during the Chinese Qing Dynasty.
 While the influences from both countries created different patterns and features, the kimono fabric has traditionally been made of satin weaves or silk, which is what we use today in many of our modern collections.
 As children, Tiffany and Renee traveled to Asia with their parents and picked up influences from artisans across the region.
 These influences stayed with them as they designed modern kimono robes and built their business in their second home in San Francisco: Chinatown.